Table of Contents

 - “For this is the will of God, your sanctification: that you should abstain from sexual immorality; that each of you should know how to possess his own vessel in sanctification and honor” (1 Thessalonians 4:3-4).
 All who have a real sense of what is involved in being a Christian know that the children of God are under obligation as His followers to bring all their passions, their physical, and mental powers into perfect subordination to His will.
 They are to resist sexual temptation.

 So, what does a believer do if he has sinned?
 The Bible says, he must confess to God and purpose to stay pure (1 John 1:9).
 Once he has purposed in his heart to do that which is right, God will supply the strength needed to overcome (John 14:13).
-He should keep his daily connection to the Lord through Bible study and prayer.
+But the believer should abide in Christ through the daily Bible study and prayer in order to overcome.
 And the Lord will be faithful to renew and transform him (Romans 12:2).

 The Lord promised to give men and women the power to overcome the sin of lust.
 “No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it” (1 Corinthians 10:13).